AlfredUg/azure_nextflow/README.md

 }
 ```

-Create a Ubuntu LTS virtual machine in the `RNAseq` resource group and generate a pair of ssh of keys.
+Create a Ubuntu LTS virtual machine in the `RNAseq` resource group and generate a pair of ssh keys.

 `az vm create -n RNAseqVM -g RNAseq --image UbuntuLTS --generate-ssh-keys`